Insider Sell: ServiceNow Inc's President & COO Chirantan Desai O

 Who is Chirantan Desai?

-Chirantan Desai is a seasoned executive with a wealth of experience in the technology sector.
-At ServiceNow Inc, Desai has been instrumental in driving the company's operational strategies and overseeing its product development.
-His role is critical in ensuring that ServiceNow continues to innovate and maintain its competitive edge in the cloud computing space.
-Prior to joining ServiceNow, Desai held significant positions at other major tech firms, where he honed his skills in product management and business operations.
+Chirantan Desai is a prominent figure in the tech industry, serving as the President and Chief Operating Officer of ServiceNow Inc. With a rich background in technology and business, Desai has been instrumental in driving the company's growth and operational excellence.
+Prior to joining ServiceNow, Desai held key positions at other major tech firms, where he honed his skills in product development and strategic planning.
+His role at ServiceNow involves overseeing the company's product portfolio, innovation pipeline, and go-to-market strategies, making him a pivotal member of the executive team.

 ServiceNow Inc's Business Description